pendo-io/pendo-ETL-API-calls/NPS Calls/readme.md

 ### PII and visitorId

-The provide request body contains a simple hash of the visitorId:
+The provided request body contains a simple hash of the visitorId:
 ```
 {"eval":{"visitorId": "hash(visitorId)"}},
 ```